MarcarianS/cs1440-marcarian-shelby-assn1/instructions/examples/CutPaste.md

 Notice that after running this command the prompt immediately returns and nothing else is printed to the screen.
 The output was redirected into the new file `data/people.csv` instead of being displayed on the screen.

-*If you are stuck on the `paste` tool can't make `data/people.csv`, you can just use the `paste` tool that comes with your shell.*
+*If you get stuck on the `paste` tool and want to proceed to `cut`, you can create the test file `data/people.csv` using the `paste` tool that comes with your shell*

+    $ paste -d, data/names8 data/ages8 data/colors8 data/verbs8 > data/people.csv

 ## cut
 `cut`, in contrast to `paste`, extracts fields (or columns) of data from a single CSV file given as an argument.
-By default the 1st column is extracted:
+Lines are split into fields on each comma `,`.
+By default the 1st field is printed while the rest are ignored:

     $ python src/tt.py cut data/people.csv
     Name